-Truthfully, you can make this Everything Bagel seasoning at home; but if you saw how full our spice cabinet was, at Casa de Crews, you’d know why I just added another small spice jar over a mason jar full of the homemade kind.
+Truthfully, you can make this Everything Bagel seasoning at home (here’s the homemade recipe); but if you saw how full our spice cabinet was at Casa de Crews, you’d know why I just added another small spice jar over a mason jar full of the homemade kind.
 You do you.
 It tastes the same no matter.
-I’ve been putting this seasoning on pretty much everything.
+I’ve been putting this seasoning on pretty much everything – including hummus!

 So!
 I like to bake salmon filets for an easy sheet pan supper, which is done in under 30 minutes.
 Slathering the filet in a bit of dijon mustard so that the spice blend sticks, just adds a savory flavor to this filet.

 From here you can roast your favorite veggies alongside the salmon filet, or add it to a salad with your fave veggies, and dressing.
-BONUS: This “Everything Bagel” Crusted Salmon is low-carb/keto, paleo, and whole 30 compliant!
+BONUS: This everything bagel salmon is low-carb/keto, paleo, and whole 30 compliant!
 Really, this is one perfect meal!

 - 4 6-ounce salmon fillets, skin on